acarrab/acarrab.github.io/Content/about.md

 Anyways, my name is Angelo and I am a Senior Computer Science Student at Clemson.
 I do things and some of those things are, well, on this website.

-I like long walks in the park and most music.
-I also liked the work I have done in the past, which is below.
+## Interests

+I started out at Clemson University on a pre-med and computer science track; However, saw the impact that was possible by going with a more computer science oriented approach.
+Since then, I have worked on and helped with a handful of medically based research projects.
+I plan on going to graduate school and applying/developing my skills in order to contribute to the progression of the medical field.

+I enjoy working with algorithm design, machine learning, and big data.

+[Websites](/OldWebsite) and other computer graphics related applications are fun as well.

+## Projects
-## Honors Thesis Work
+### Honors Thesis Work

 *2017-2018 (present)*

 **[MORE INFO](#/projects/topic_modeling_and_hypothesis_generation)**

 Year long project with goal of improving existing techniques for hypothesis generation by extracting relevant information from research papers.

 I am working with big data (1.7 million Medical Research Articles from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/))

-## Software engineering intern at [Blackbaud](https://www.blackbaud.com/)
+### Software engineering intern at [Blackbaud](https://www.blackbaud.com/)

 *Summer 2017*